imolcean/mcquark/README.md

 2.

+Enable reverse-proxy with Nginx.
 Create a file `/etc/nginx/sites-available/zigas.cf` with the following content:

 ```
 server {